 - using heating pads or warm baths to ease cramps but not placing them directly on the uterus

 - eating foods rich in fiber to reduce bowel symptoms

-Experts estimate that endometriosis affects as many as 10 percent of women of childbearing age.
+Experts estimate that endometriosis affects as many as

 When a person has endometriosis, cells similar to those that line the uterus grow elsewhere in the body, including:

 - on the outside of the uterus wall